mczuk/SnaPy/README.md

 Number of permutations used to create minhash signatures used in LSH model.<br><br>

 ## Contributing
-Contributions are very welcome, message us or just submit a pull request!
+Contributions are very welcome, message us or just submit a pull request!<br>

+Maintainer: Justin Boylan-Toomey

 ## License
 MIT License